 The General Data Protection Regulation ("GDPR") is a regulation in European Union ("EU") law on data protection and privacy for the individuals within the EU and the European Economic Area ("EEA").
 It also addresses the export of personal data outside the EU and EEA areas.
 The United Kingdom has adopted legislation that substantially implements the GDPR and provides for a similar penalty structure.
-We are also subject to the California Consumer Privacy Act of 2018 ("CCPA"), which became effective January 1, 2020, as well as the California Privacy Rights Act (CPRA), an amendment and expansion of the CCPA.
-Although the CPRA has an effective date of January 1, 2023, many of its provisions will retroactively apply to personal information collected from January 1, 2022.
+We are also subject to the California Consumer Privacy Act of 2018 ("CCPA") and the California Privacy Rights Act ("CPRA"), an amendment and expansion of the CCPA.
 We may also be subject to other data privacy laws in the United States and the other countries in which we operate.
 In many cases, these laws apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, and among the subsidiaries and other parties with which we have commercial relations.
 The introduction of new products or expansion of our activities in certain jurisdictions may subject us to additional laws and regulations.
 These U.S. federal and state and foreign laws and regulations, including GDPR which can be enforced by private parties or government entities, are constantly evolving and can be subject to significant change.
 In addition, the application and interpretation of these laws and regulations, including GDPR, are often uncertain, particularly in our evolving industry, and may be interpreted and applied differently from country to country.
 Appropriate technical and organizational measures are necessary to implement these data protection principles.
 These laws and regulations can be costly to comply with and may delay or impede the development of new products, result in negative publicity, increase our operating costs, require significant management time and attention, or subject us to inquiries or investigations, claims or other remedies, including fines, which may be significant, or demands that we modify or cease existing business practices.
 A failure by us, our suppliers, or other parties with whom we do business to comply with posted privacy policies or with other federal, state, or international privacy-related or data protection laws and regulations, including GDPR, CCPA, CPRA and other new or changing privacy laws and regulations, could result in proceedings against us by governmental entities or others, which could have a material adverse effect on our business, results of operations, and financial condition.